antoniafeistel/BigData/README.md

 The scenarios are based on the fraud creation of the the Sparkov_Data_Generation/datagen.py script.
 In case of streaming the script creates multiple batches within an endless loop.

-Baisc Details about the amount of data that is created:
+Basic Details about the amount of data that is created:
 - 100 Customers
 - Batch Size: ~132 MiB